onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Francis Heylighen, ‘Why Is Open Access Development so Successful?
-Stigmergic Organization and the Economics of Information’, in Open Source Jahrbuch 2007, ed. by B. Lutterbeck, M. Baerwolff & R. A. Gehring (Lehmanns Media, 2007), pp. 165–180 http://pespmc1.vub.ac.be/Papers/OpenSourceStigmergy.pdf
+Stigmergic Organization and the Economics of Information’, in Open Source Jahrbuch 2007, ed. by B. Lutterbeck, M. Baerwolff & R. A. Gehring (Lehmanns Media, 2007), pp. 165–180 http://pespmc1.vub.ac.be/Papers/OpenSourceStigmergy.pdf Why is Open Source Development so Successful?
+Stigmergic organization and the economics of information in: B. Lutterbeck, M. Baerwolff & R. A. Gehring (eds.)
+Open Source Jahrbuch 2007, Lehmanns Media.

 C. Gershenson, ‘Towards Self-organizing Bureaucracies’, International Journal of Public Information Systems, 1 (2008), 1–24.